 - assistive technology

 - sports engineering

 - independent living

-The ﬁeld is rapidly evolving; there is a huge need for engineering input and there are excellent career prospects
+The ﬁeld is rapidly evolving.
+There is a huge need for engineering input and there are excellent career prospects for graduates.

 What we do